sfu/node-sfu-photos-client/README.md

 * `endpoint`: the base URL for the SFU Photos API
 * `maxPhotosPerRequest`: Photos API tokens are limited to a certain number of photos per GET request.
 This number will be provided to you when you are granted access to the API.

+## Image Resizing

+Images returned by the API are of variable dimensions.
+You can pass a `maxWidth` property in the configuration; if present, the images will be scaled down to that width (using the [lwip](https://github.com/EyalAr/lwip) module).

 ## Caching

 Photos can be cached to help alleviate load on the Photo API server.
 By default, no caching is performed.